albertojroma/project1-de2/lab9-project1/README.md

 * 5v is connected to VCC node
 * Vrx outputs an analog value corresponding to the horizontal positin (called x-coordinate)
 * Vry outputs an analog value corresponding to the vertical position (called y-coordinate)
 * SW is the output from the pushbutton inside the joystick.
-It's normally oopen.
+It's normally open.
 If we use a pull-up resistor in this pin, the SW pin will be High when it is not pressed, and Low when it is pressed.

 ## Software description